U.S. resists pressure to give India worst offender rating in IP review

 The USTR said India's limits on the approval of pharmaceutical patents, a convoluted process for patent challenges and the fact that the government was considering opening a series of patented drugs to generic manufacturers created "serious challenges" for some innovators.

 The spread of pirated goods in India, a stalwart of the U.S. IP black list, was also worrying.
-The report noted estimates that counterfeiting and smuggling lost copyright holders almost $12 billion in 2012.
+The report noted estimates that counterfeiting and smuggling lost copyright holders almost $12 billion (7.1 billion pounds) in 2012.

 Shops in Nehru Place market in India's capital New Delhi primarily deal in computer peripherals, but it has also been classified as one of the most notorious markets for piracy in the world.